-I always received many questions from international photographers through my social networks asking more information to visit the country.
+I always received many questions from international photographers through my social networks asking for more information to visit the country.
 I realized it would be a good idea to propose myself as a fixer and tour guide, which would help me continue my journey as a photographer.
 My job mainly consists of accompanying clients in different places with photographic interest and assisting them in the field with access/information, to achieve their goals.
 During the last years, I’ve had the chance to collaborate with many professionals, mostly from North America and Southeast Asia.

 Which is your favorite lens for documentary photography?